biralavor/42_minishell/README.md

 ## 5. Redirects Manager
 - The goal here is to:
   - Detects if there is more then one redirect type
-  - If so, move tokens to a new order due an easier futher execution
+  - If so, it move tokens to a new order, for an easier futher execution

 Check this test: `echo oi > tudo > bem com voce > ?`
 ![Screenshot from 2024-08-05 16-56-17](https://github.com/user-attachments/assets/e88007e9-aedf-4ff1-954b-5c1698bd1c2b)